dubo-dubon-duponey/docker-images/README.md

  * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `build` gives you a thorough understanding of what's going on
  * given all dependencies are pinned (in a content addressable fashion), you do not have to trust any third-party infrastructure or distribution mechanisms integrity
- * we only depend on two base images at runtime (buster and dubnium-buster), and three images at build time (buster, golang-1.13-buster and dubnium-buster), all of them being officially maintained by Docker
+ * we only depend on two base images at both runtime and buildtime (buster and dubnium-buster) which are officially maintained by Docker

 ... possible attack vectors would be: